supervisitor20/MyJobs/doc/source/developers/styleguides/forms.rst

 * input border turns red
 * label turns red
 * help text is hidden (if applicable)
-* a warning icon and error description are shown immediatly below the fold.
+* a warning icon and error description are shown immediately below the fold.
 If there are multiple errors, each one gets its own line below the field
 * if additional details are available for an error, they should be placed in a hidden div below the error.

-  * To access this div, a tree arrow whould be placed aligned right on the description row.
+  * To access this div, a tree arrow would be placed aligned right on the description row.
 This arrow toggles the div.
   * The div should appear in the main DOM layer, not as a floating element.